dario-vega/nosql-ai-proof-of-concept/mcp/README.md

 "Can you provide me those data in JSON format"
 "can you read the data in the table AgentInventoryEntity" "What about the data in test_ddb_complex"
 ```

+This project has been tested with MCP-compatible clients such as Claude Desktop.
+See https://modelcontextprotocol.io/quickstart/user  for more examples.

+## Further Guidance
+* When using anonymization scripts, always manually review outputs for adequacy and compliance.
+* In regulated or sensitive environments, always consult with your legal, privacy, and compliance teams before deploying, adapting, or integrating any LLM- or AI-based workflow with your data or systems.
+* For important business automation or anonymization needs, prefer professionally supported tools rated for enterprise use and compliance.